flintlib/arb/doc/source/index.rst

     This documentation is available in HTML format at http://arblib.org and in PDF format at http://arblib.org/arb.pdf.
-    The version of the documentation you are currently reading was updated
+    This edition of the documentation was updated
     |today| and describes Arb |version|.
     Documentation for :ref:`specific release versions <history>`
     is also available in PDF format.